WRITING TIPS:

 Apple Read –(for Mac users) - When we read our own writing out loud, we sometimes read what we remember, instead of what we actually see.
 After reading it yourself, it’s helpful to listen to someone else reading so you can focus on hearing what needs to be corrected.
 Apple Read is convenient for this.
 To have your Mac read the story:

-• Choose Apple menu > System Preferences, click Accessibility & Speech, then click Text to Speech.
+• Choose Apple menu > System Settings, click Accessibility

-• Select a system voice (Samantha, Siri Female, Victoria or Fred, Alex)
+• Select a system voice (Samantha, Siri, Fred, Alex, Ralph, etc.)

 • To have your Mac start speaking, highlight your text and press Option+Esc.